 STEM learning opportunities

-The fourth building also brings new STEM (science, technology, engineering and mathematics) learning opportunities to America’s youth.
+The fourth building's opening in 2016 also brought new STEM (science, technology, engineering and mathematics) learning opportunities to America’s youth.
 Three dedicated, interactive educational spaces, known as STEM Learning Nodes, can accommodate student-centered, technology-enhanced learning through hands-on programs, demonstrations and lectures.
 When not in use for structured educational programming, there are a variety of programs available to the visiting public, including science and engineering demonstrations, hands-on activities, special presentations, videos and more.

 Rare, one-of-a-kind and historic attractions

 The museum is home to rare, one-of-a-kind and historic aircraft, and exhibits and significant aircraft are added to the collection each year.
 Popular attractions include the world’s only permanent public displays of a B-2 stealth bomber and F-22A Raptor; Air Force One, Special Air Mission (SAM) 26000, used by eight presidents, and other presidential aircraft; the world’s only remaining XB-70 Valkyrie; the B-29 Bockscar that dropped the atomic bomb on Nagasaki, Japan, in World War II; sections of the Berlin Wall; a Bob Hope exhibit; and much more.

 The museum has something for the entire family!
 From monthly Family Day activities to summer Aerospace Camps to home school programs, the museum’s Education Division has more than 203,000 contacts with adults and students each year, teaching them U.S. Air Force history and the science of aviation.
 In addition, the museum hosts hundreds of special events that help convey the Air Force story and the military aviation spirit, including flying events, exhibit openings and aircraft roll-outs, Air Force Band of Flight concerts, ceremonies and guest lecturers.